akai10tsuki/mkvbatchmultiplex/README.rst

 This is just the base for the project.
 The roadmap is:

+    * Work on rename module to fetch some metadata from internet
-    * Work on a stable release.
+    * Work on Spanish interface translation
-    * Easier installation for different operating systems
+    * Easier installation for linux
-    * Documentation
-    * Work on job queue management

 The application works for me as is.
 If the the program generates any interest any further changes and additions will **also** depend on user base needs.